 All potential volunteers MUST pass a criminal background check.

-Volunteer advocacy training is held twice a year and all volunteers are encouraged to attend.
+Volunteer advocacy training is held periodically throughout the year, and all volunteers are encouraged to attend.
 Only those who complete the training are permitted to work one on one with victims.

 172 South Clement Street - Suite 2